Creating Promising Futures Through Social Construction

 The Master of Arts degree in Collaborative and Dialogic Practices (CDP) will introduce social construction and CDP for those new to it and help those familiar with it to deepen their understandings and practices.
 Drawing on the works of thinkers and practitioners such as Mikhail Bakhtin, Hans-Georg Gadamer,Kenneth Gergen, Jean Francois Lyotard, Maurice Merleau-Ponty, John Shotter, Ludwig Wittgenstein, as well as Harlene Anderson, Harry Goolishian, Lynn Hoffman, SheilaMcNamee, Tom Andersen, and Jaakko Seikkula, it specifically focuses on relational constructionist understandings of language and meaning-making, polyvocality, transformative dialogue, and appreciative and future-oriented perspectives.

 Any professional with a bachelor’s degree in any of the social, human and health sciences.
-Although it emerges from the practice of family psychotherapy, today Collaborative and Dialogic Practices are applied in coaching, education, management, research, and work with organizations and communities.
+Although it emerges from the practice of family psychotherapy, today Collaborative and Dialogic Practices are applied in coaching, education, management, research, mediation, community building/development, organizational consulting, social work, psychotherapy, medicine, nursing, and any field in which the relational process is paramount to creating the kind of world in which we most want to live.